-Proclamations may be issued by Mayor Wolgast to recognize outstanding accomplishments or noteworthy occasions for citizens and/or organizations in Topeka.
+Proclamations may be issued by the mayor to recognize outstanding accomplishments or noteworthy occasions for citizens and/or organizations in Topeka.
 Requests are considered on a case-by-case basis subject to their significance to the city and its residents.

 Proclamations will not be issued for anniversaries or for matters espousing an individual/organization's ideological beliefs.
 Proclamations are made at City Council meetings and in the mayor's office.